codequeentastic/codequeentastic/README.md

   - Prediction Modeling, Statistical & Bayesian Inference
   - Applied Regression, Supervised/Unsupervised Learning, Optimization Techniques
 - 👯 I’m looking to collaborate on new projects to help non-profits
-- 🤔 I’m looking for help with getting hired!
+- 🤔 I’m looking for help with getting hired ☺
-- 💬 Ask me about how my love of math got me here ☺
+- 💬 Ask me about how my love of math got me here
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rhinrichs)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm going to get my Master's in Artificial Intelligence! follow me in grad school @[1derwoman](https://github.com/1derwoman)